24 Hours in Singapore – The Perfect Layover

-Is 24 hours long enough to see Singapore?
+Is 24 hours long enough to see everything you want to in Singapore?
 My recent experience is no. This tiny country packs a punch and I’d recommend spending a couple of days to really soak up its charm.

-That isn’t to say Singapore isn’t one of the absolute best places to stopover.
+That isn’t to say Singapore isn’t one of the absolute best places to stop over for a night.
 I was flying to Australia for the first time and it was about to be the longest flight I’d ever taken.
 And previous readers will know how I feel about long flights.
 So flying into Brisbane, I had to change planes somewhere.
 And what a shame it would be to not to step out of the airport and see a new country!
 Even if, in Singapore’s case, the airport (Changi) is a tourist attraction in itself!